helmsman12/LLM_reasoning_diversity/README.md

 Official code and data of the paper [Are We Measuring Strategy or Phrasing?
 The Gap Between Surface- and Approach-Level Diversity in LLM Math Reasoning](https://arxiv.org/abs/2606.29985).

-### News
+## 📰 News

+- 📦 **[2026.09.07]** Code and the multi-approach problem set are released in this repository.
+- 🎉 **[2026.08.21]** Our paper is accepted to **EMNLP 2026** as a main conference paper!
-[2026.06.28] Our paper has been accepted at the ICML 2026 AI4Math Workshop as a **Spotlight** paper!!
+- 🏆 **[2026.06.28]** Our paper is accepted to the **ICML 2026 AI4Math Workshop** as a **Spotlight** paper!

-[2026.08.21] Our paper will be presented at **EMNLP 2026** as a main conference paper!!

-## Overview
+## 🔍 Overview

 ![main_figure](./img/figure.png)

-What do we mean by 'diversity' in LLM math reasoning?
-Motivated by recent findings on mode collapse of RLVR and the effectiveness of diversity during test-time scaling, a number of works are focusing on diversity-aware training algorithms.
+What do we mean by *diversity* in LLM math reasoning?
+Motivated by recent findings on mode collapse under RLVR and on the value of diverse candidates for test-time scaling, a growing number of works propose diversity-aware training algorithms.
-However, we find that these methods typically operationalize diversity by surface-level diversity—such as lexical overlap, embedding distance, or symbolic representations like the ratio of unique equations.
+These methods, however, typically operationalize diversity with surface-level signals such as lexical overlap, embedding distance, or the ratio of distinct equations.
-This trend leaves open a more fundamental question - *are models producing surface-level variants of the same strategy, or exploring genuinely different ways to solve the problem?*
+This leaves open a more fundamental question: *are models exploring genuinely different ways to solve a problem, or merely producing surface-level variants of the same strategy?*, or in terms of diversity metrics, **are we measuring strategy or phrasing?**

-To answer this question, we introduce **approach-level diversity**: variation in the underlying solution strategies used to arrive at the correct answer, beyond differences in wording, notation, or exposition.
+To answer it, we introduce **approach-level diversity**: variation in the underlying solution strategies used to reach a correct answer, beyond differences in wording, notation, or exposition, and measure it with a human-calibrated LLM judge and a set of math problems verified to admit multiple distinct approaches.
-Our analysis reveals that conventional, widely used diversity metrics are poor proxies for approach-level diversity, and optimizing such measures does not improve approach-level diversity: rather, policies tend to generate surface-diverse solutions within a narrower set of approaches.
-Refer to [our paper](https://arxiv.org/abs/2606.29985) if you are interested in our findings!
+Our analysis shows that conventional diversity metrics are poor proxies for approach-level diversity, and that optimizing them does not broaden the strategies a model explores.
+Please refer to [our paper](https://arxiv.org/abs/2606.29985) for the full findings!

-This repository contains the code and data used in our experiments.
-It contains three main components:
+This repository contains the code and data used in our experiments:
-1. **Multiple-approach feasible problem set**: ~2500 multi-approach feasible math problems filtered from the MATH training dataset.
+1. 📚 **Multi-approach feasible problem set**: 2,467 math problems filtered from the MATH training set that admit three or more distinct, verified solution approaches.
-2. **Problem filtering pipeline**: Four-stage filtering pipeline for collecting multiple-approach feasible problems.
+2. 🔧 **Problem filtering pipeline**: the four-stage pipeline used to collect the problem set.
-3. **Coverage evaluation script**: Python script for approach-coverage analysis of generated solutions.
+3. 📊 **Coverage evaluation**: the LLM clustering judge and the Coverage@N estimator for approach-coverage analysis of generated solutions.

-## Dataset
+## 📚 Dataset

 The multi-approach feasible problem set (`data/`) contains 2,467 problems filtered from the MATH training set by the pipeline in `filtering/`.